-- provide a safe environment in which children can learn. - be aware of the indicators of abuse and neglect so that they can identify cases of children who may need help or protection. - know what to do if a child tells them that they are being abused, neglected, or exploited and understand the impact abuse and neglect can have upon a child. - be able to identify and act upon indicators that children are, or at risk of developing mental health issues. - be prepared to identify children who may benefit from early help. - understand the early help process and their role in it. - understand the School/College safeguarding policies and systems. - undertake regular and appropriate training which is regularly updated. - be aware of the local process of making referrals to children's social care and statutory assessment under the Children Act 1989. - know how to maintain an appropriate level of confidentiality. - reassure children who report concerns that they are being taken seriously and that they will be supported and kept safe. - act in line with Teachers' Standards 2012 which state that teachers (including headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - to know how to report safeguarding and technical concerns, in relation to Online Safety and Filtering and Monitoring, such as, if: - > they witness or suspect unsuitable material has been accessed - > they are able to access unsuitable material - they are teaching topics that could create unusual activity on the filtering logs - there is failure in the software or abuse of the system - there are perceived unreasonable restrictions that affect teaching and learning or administrative tasks - they notice abbreviations or misspellings that allow access to restricted material
+- > provide a safe environment in which children can learn. - be aware of the indicators of abuse, neglect, and exploitation so that they can identify cases of children who may need help or protection. - know what to do if a child tells them that they are being abused, neglected, or exploited and understand the impact abuse and neglect can have upon a child. - be able to identify and act upon indicators that children are, or at risk of developing mental health issues. - > be prepared to identify children who may benefit from Early Help. - > understand the Early Help process and their role in it. - > understand the School/College safeguarding policies and systems. - > undertake regular and appropriate training which is regularly updated. - be aware of the local process of making referrals to children's social care and statutory assessment under the Children Act 1989. - > know how to maintain an appropriate level of confidentiality. - > reassure children who report. - concerns that they are being taken seriously and that they will be supported and kept safe. - act in line with Teachers' Standards 2012 which state that teachers (including headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - to know how to report safeguarding and technical concerns, in relation to Online Safety and Filtering and Monitoring, such as, if: - they witness or suspect unsuitable material has been accessed.

-All staff have received training / briefing; had time allocated to read and the opportunity to seek advice or clarification; about the current:

-- Keeping Children Safe in Education 2023 Part 1 for those who work directly with children (Safeguarding information for all staff) and, or, annex A (a condensed version of Part 1), for members of staff who do not work directly with children (Safeguarding information for school and college staff). - School Staff Code of Conduct 2023. - School Whistleblowing Guidance 2023. - School Behaviour & Attendance policies and understand the safeguarding context of both. - Staff Reference Guide CP and Safeguarding Policy 2023-2024. - The role and identity of the DSL, DDSL & DSG.

-All staff have access to the current: (stored on Google Drive Staff Information 2023-2024, Policies)

-- Keeping Children Safe in Education (Sept 2023) full guidance. - School Strategic Child Protection & Safeguarding Policy 2023-2024. - What to do if you are worried a child is being abused (March 2015). - Guidance for safer worker practice for those working with children and young people in education setting February 2022.
+- they are able to access unsuitable material. - they are teaching topics that could create unusual activity on the filtering logs. - there is failure in the software or abuse of the system. - there are perceived unreasonable restrictions that affect teaching and learning or administrative tasks. - they notice abbreviations or misspellings that allow access to restricted material. - Understand the importance of compliance with the DfE Data Protection guidance for schools, and supporting data protection policies and processes. - All staff have received training / briefing; had time allocated to read and the opportunity to seek advice or clarification about the current: - Keeping Children Safe in Education 2024 Part 1 for those who work directly with children (Safeguarding information for all staff) and / or Annex A for members of staff who do not work directly with children (Safeguarding information for school and college staff). - School Staff Code of Conduct 2024. - School Whistleblowing Guidance 2024. - School Behaviour & Attendance policies and understand the safeguarding context of both. - Staff Reference Guide CP and Safeguarding Policy 2024-2025. - The role and identity of the DSL, DDSL & DSG. - All staff have access to: (Google Shared Drive, astaff information 2024-25) - Keeping Children Safe in Education (Sept 2024) full guidance. - School Strategic Child Protection & Safeguarding Policy 2024-2025. - What to do if you are worried a child is being abused (March 2015). - Guidance for safer worker practice for those working with children and young people in education setting February 2022.

-4.4 Children and Young People
+6.4 Children and Young People

-Through the commitment to, and maintenance of, a robust and effective safeguarding culture and procedures, every effort will be made to ensure that every student will:
+Through the commitment to, and maintenance of, a robust and effective safeguarding culture and procedures, every effort will be made to ensure that every pupil/student will:

-- feel safe, be listened to, and have their wishes and feelings considered. - confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - contribute to the development of safeguarding policies and practice. - receive help from a trusted adult. - learn how to keep themselves safe, including online.
+- > feel safe, be listened to, and have their wishes and feelings considered. - confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - > contribute to the development of safeguarding policies and practice. - > receive help from a trusted adult. - learn how to keep themselves safe, including online.

-4.5 Parents and Carers
+6.5 Parents and Carers